AleMenon/nvim-config/README.md

 ### Prerequisites

 > [!NOTE]
->these prerequisites are only needed if you want to have lsp support for LaTeX
+>These prerequisites are only needed if you want to have lsp support for LaTeX.<br>
 >If you don't want it, follow the steps written in the [Optional LaTeX suport](#optional-latex-support) section.

 1. First, install *nodejs* and *npm* in your machine.
 The commands below are for linux distros based on **Debian and Ubuntu**: